OfficeDev/Office-365-AppChrome-Control/README.md

 * gulp

 ## Note(very important)
 Implicit grant login provider implementation is based on ADAL.js, which stores the access token in browser's localStorage.
-The use of localStorage has security implications, given that other apps in the same domain will have access to it, and it is prone to all the same attacks that localStorage have to deal with.
+The use of localStorage has security implications, given that other apps in the same domain will have access to it, and it is prone to the same attacks that localStorage have to deal with.
 So before using access token to do some user credential related operation, it must be sent to a backend service for parsing and validating.
 We provide server side sample project LoginControlForSPASolutionabout to validat access token.
 More ways about how to validate access token, please reference here: https://github.com/AzureADSamples.